Monday, August 30, 2021 · 16 min read

 Many vehicle cameras have been adapted to see better in the dark than human beings can, substituting a white sensor for the typical green one in an RGB optical sensor.
 Major makers of vehicle camera sensors include Mobileye (an Israeli company bought for $15.3 billion by Intel in 2017), and OmniVision.
 Mobileye has stated that if a human can drive a car using only vision, then so can a computer.
 And unlike a human driver, cameras can be looking in all directions at the same time.

-Watch this video produced by Mobileye, demonstrating a fully autonomous, unedited 40-minute drive through Jerusalem, using their 12 camera system.
+Watch this video produced by Mobileye, demonstrating a fully autonomous, unedited 40-minute drive through Jerusalem, using their 12-camera system.
 A driver was at the wheel for safety, but he never touches the controls until the demonstration ends.

 Mobileye video of autonomous drives through Jerusalem

 Tesla has decided to use RADAR-informed passive optical sensors (video cameras) instead of LiDAR.
-Their position is that because it operates by projecting photons in the visual spectrum, LiDAR is susceptible to interference by occlusion from rain, dust, snow, etc. Of course, so are cameras, but Tesla uses RADAR that can see through these occlusions to imprint the range of detected objects onto the 3D world created by the cameras.
+Their position is that because it operates by projecting photons in the visual spectrum, LiDAR is susceptible to interference by occlusion from rain, dust, snow, etc. Of course, so are cameras, but Tesla uses RADAR which can see through these occlusions to imprint the range of detected objects onto the 3D world created by the cameras.

 Vision is absolutely required for human beings to drive a car, but there are other ways to “see.”
 For example, bats, whales, dolphins, and other animals use a form of echolocation to navigate.
 Submarines emanate SONAR (sound pressure waves) and then measure their return after bouncing off the ocean floor and other objects.
 Aircraft use RADAR to similarly bounce radio frequency signals to detect and measure the distance to the ground, other aircraft, etc.